Community Housing Options and Support

 - Demonstrate a financial need

-Young Parent Community Housing Project
+Young Parent Community Housing Program

-Clients must meet criteria:
+Clients must meet the following criteria:

 - Homeless or under-housed